thoughtworks/recce/DESIGN.md

     * by domain concept (e.g user group/class)
     * by time (month-by-month or day-by-day)
 * Suitable for running in production
+* Should be compare tables with ~30-40 million rows at column level without use of aggregates
+  * Obvious caveat is that it depends on the dataset query and source/target table design
+  * Intent is that the reconciliation tool and its own database should not be the blocker here

 # Other possible features